-"One of our mechanics had shoulder surgery after an unrelated injury, and so was unable to rivet using typical bucking bars," says Lewis.
+"One of our mechanics had shoulder surgery after an unrelated injury, and so was unable to rivet using typical bucking bars," he said.
 "When we let her try the Honsa bucking bar, she was able to rivet without the impact and vibration hurting her shoulder.
 She spoke to our leadership team to get the first order pushed through, and later several more orders were placed for different areas in the plant."

 In the advanced bucking bars, a precision non-mar height gauge also helps to eliminate over-bucking and damage to metal and/or painted surfaces when this is required.
+In regard to quality control, this helps to ensure that even less experienced riveters produce the same height bucktail on every rivet.